ave-llan/grammar-graph/README.md

 guide.choices()        => ['', 'the']
 ```

 You can optionally provide `guide.choices()` with a number indicating the depth of choices you want.
-If you request a depth greater than 1, it will return an array of TreeNodes which are each at most nDeep (or less if a path ends in a terminal).
+If you request a depth greater than 1, instead of an array of strings, it will return an array of TreeNodes which are each at most nDeep (or less if a path ends in a terminal).

 ```js
 guide.choices(3)        =>